kkapelon/codepipes-blog/_posts/2013-02-28-spock-for-java.md

 Although Spock has not reached the 1.0 release yet, it offers several advanced features for testing that make it a viable alternative to JUnit mockito.
 Keep an eye on Spock, because as it matures, the compact code of Groovy tests compared to verbose JUnit/TestNG code might entice you to write your whole unit test in Groovy DSL.
 But we’ll keep our fingers crossed for that.

-_This post was originally published at the [JRebel/Zeroturnaround blog](https://www.jrebel.com/).
-Reposting here since it is not available there any more._